 You can get informal advice from your local authority on whether building control approval is required for your development.
 If it is, you make an application together with a fee based on the value of the works being carried out.
 The local authority can approve, reject or impose conditions on the project.
 In addition, the building works will be regularly visited by an inspector to ensure that they are properly carried out.

 As with planning permission, going ahead without building approval can be very risky.
 You could face an order to demolish unsafe alterations or experience problems selling the premises, for example.
-Read about building regulations on the Planning Portal website.
+Read about building regulations on the GOV.UK website.